Pre-med Overview and Timeline

 Important academic factors include:

-Your non-academic activities are also important, and good ones include:
+Your non-academic activities are also important, and good activities include:

 Get involved in activities that you really enjoy, not just to build a resume or "impress" medical schools.

 This sample timeline is for students who intend to enter medical school the fall after graduating from NU.
 Often, students will opt to shift this timeline by a year or two to strengthen their application and/or pursue other opportunities.
-Students should talk with a health professions adviser to plan accordingly.
+Students should talk with an adviser to plan accordingly.

 Review our Applying to Medical School handout!